ace-dent/pngslim/README.md

 **v1.2 Development 2023**
 - Improved Trial (2) - optimizing number of Huffman blocks and PNGOUT Deflate strategy.
 Trial is smarter, faster and may improve compression for large images.
 Removed `HuffmanTrials` parameter (now unnecessary) and increased maximum number of blocks from 512 to 1024.
 Trial is skipped early for files well optimized with a single block.
-- Improved Trial (3).
-Removed `RandomTableTrials` parameter (now unnecessary).
+- Improved Trial (3) - optimizing Huffman tables.
+Removed `RandomTableTrials` from user parameters.
+Skip trial entirely for (small) images that only have static Huffman blocks.
 - Added PNGOUT parameters for efficiency and correctness: use `-kp` to avoid palette trials and `-f6` to avoid filter trials, where possible.
 - Changed OptiPNG parameters `−nb −nc −np` to the more compact `-nx`, when disabling all lossless image reductions.
-- Improved script readability: indents changed from tabs to spaces(!);  removed use of `start /belownormal` to run PNGOUT; removed inline comments; made verbose output (/logging) clearer.
+- Improved script readability: indents changed back from tabs to spaces(!);  removed use of `start /belownormal` to run PNGOUT; removed inline comments; made verbose output ('logging') clearer.
 - Reformatted 'README' for markdown and tweaked text.
 Added a 'Limitations' section.
 - Update 'advdef.exe' to version 2.5 (was 1.15).
 Adds 'libdeflate' and 'Zopfli' compression engines; many improvements and fixes.
 - Added 'huffmix.exe' program v0.6b2 (06-May-2014).
 It selects the smallest Huffman blocks from two related files and combines them into a new file.